AlanyTan/nestjs-template/docs/TEMPLATE.md

 RUN --mount=type=ssh npm ci
 ```

-Then, you can use `DOCKER_BUILDKIT=1 docker build . -t nestjs.example:latest --ssh default` to build docker image on your PC (or VM).
+Then, you can use `docker build . -t nestjs.example:latest --ssh default` to build docker image on your PC (or VM).
+Ensure Docker version 23+.
 You should be able to run your docker image on your PC as well, although you might need to fiddle with your docker network settings to enable connectivity between your postgres docker and your service's docker.

 ##### CI/CD deploying